dojo/docs/dojox/image/Gallery.rst

 there will be fewer requests.
 The smaller the page size, the quicker a request may be, but there will be more requests.
 It is specified by altering the pageSize attribute.

-By default, the Gallery will preload one page of images at a time.
+By default, the Gallery will pre-load one page of images at a time.
 This gives a better user experience, as the user will have to wait less time to view an image.
 However, it may download more images than the user wishes to view.
-The autoloading of images can be disabled by setting the autoLoad attribute to "false".
+The auto-loading of images can be disabled by setting the autoLoad attribute to "false".